150 Saint Names for Boys & Their Meanings

 25. James

-James became a popular name during the 17th-century when King James VI inherited the English throne and became the first ruler of all Britain.
-The meaning of James is ‘supplanter’ or ‘ one who follows’ and it is of Hebrew origin.
+James became a popular name during the 17th century when King James VI inherited the English throne and became Britain’s first ruler.
+The meaning of James is ‘supplanter’ or ‘ one who follows,’ and it is of Hebrew origin.

 26. Jason